pymupdf/PyMuPDF-Optional-Material/docs/faq.rst

     # we use "quads", not rectangles because text may be tilted!
     rl = page.searchFor(t, quads = True)

-    # loop through the found locations to add a marker
-    for r in rl:
-        page.addSquigglyAnnot(r)
+    # mark all found quads with one annotation
+    page.addSquigglyAnnot(rl)

     # save to a new PDF
     doc.save("a-squiggly.pdf")